What is LPO?

 When you market a particular offer on your homepage rather than a landing page, you’re basically setting up your offer to fail, because it has to compete with all of the other offers on your homepage, and you can’t really make sure what offer is going to catch your visitor’s’ eye.

 The navigation links present on homepages are enough to distract visitors from fulfilling the conversion goal you want them to fulfill.
-As opposed to this, when you advertise your offers on landing pages you give you make the offer the hero of that page, everything on the page from the headline to the customer badges is complementing that offer.
+As opposed to this, when you advertise your offers on landing pages you make the offer the hero of that page, everything on the page from the headline to the customer badges is complementing that offer.

-For example, visitors coming to the dapulse free trial page, could get distracted by the navigation links in the page header before they click the call to action button to create their free account:
+For example, visitors coming to the monday free trial page, could get distracted by the navigation links in the page header before they click the call to action button to create their free account:

 There are no navigation links on landing pages which essentially means that your offer isn’t competing for visitor attention.
-As soon as a visitor lands on a dedicated optimized landing page, they have at their disposal everything they might need to know about the page, the benefits the product will give them, how to get – the whole shebang.
+As soon as a visitor lands on a dedicated optimized landing page, they have at their disposal everything they might need to know about the page, the benefits the product will give them, how to get it – the whole shebang.

 This makes their transition from landing page headline to landing page call to action button easy and seamless.